Hooke's Law: Understanding Spring Force and Elastic Behavior

 Answer from memory, then click to reveal and check.
 (See Retrieval Practice for the full method.)

-State Hooke's Law in words: _____The restoring force exerted by an ideal spring is proportional to its displacement from equilibrium and points toward the equilibrium position.
+State Hooke's Law in words: _____The restoring force exerted by an ideal spring is proportional to displacement from the spring's natural length and points back toward that zero-force length.

 State the canonical condition: _____linear regime